All Episodes

 Anyway, I have to run here.

-I'm getting backed up, and I've got the real story of Thanksgiving coming up that I must squeeze in here.
+I'm getting backed up and I've got the real story of Thanksgiving coming up that I must squeeze in here.

-One clunk head out in Los Angeles hit the wrong button, and we lost the ability to display the most recent data and some of the old stuff at Rushlimbaugh.com.
+When we lost everything, just human error, one clunkhead out in Los Angeles hit the wrong button and we lost the ability to display the most recent data and some of the old stuff at rushlimbaugh.com.

 And I am thankful it was saved.